crcx/retroforth/doc/REPORT-BUGS.md

 **IRC**

-Join #retro on irc.freenode.net.
+Join #retro on irc.libera.chat, irc.oftc.net, or irc.freenode.net.
 If you ask a question, please be patient.
 The channel has large idle times, but is logged (see forthworks.com/retro/irc-logs) and I generally try to answer questions in a reasonable time period.

 **Mastodon**